Disclaimer

 On the other hand, specialist lenders deliver loans with underwriting services and more robust processes in place.
 As such, individuals who use specialist finance can expect a similar level of flexibility to a private loan, but with less risk.
 By using bridging finance, borrowers can raise capital by securing the debt against any existing property assets in their portfolio.
 They can benefit from the fact they are borrowing against the value of a property, and not the purchase price.

-As a specialist lender, Market Financial Solutions (MFS) pride themselves on the ability to deliver loans to a variety of borrowers with speed and flexibility.
+As a specialist lender, Market Financial Solutions pride themselves on the ability to deliver loans to a variety of borrowers with speed and flexibility.
 In short, we can offer financial solutions to borrowers other lenders might shy away from.

-To find out more about how Market Financial Solutions (MFS) could support your property investments, contact us today.
+To find out more about how Market Financial Solutions could support your property investments, contact us today.

 The Complete Guide to